 To Varina Davis, wife of Confederate President Jefferson Davis, the servant girl she may have known as Ellen Bond was a typical slave woman: slow, dim-witted, illiterate.
 But she did such a good job as a household maid that Mrs. Davis added her to the servant staff at the Confederate White House in Richmond, Virginia.

-What Varina Davis never realized, or at least never admitted, was that “Ellen Bond” was neither dim-witted, illiterate, nor a slave.
-In reality she was a free, well educated African American woman by the name of Mary Elizabeth Bowser.
+Varina Davis never realized or admitted that “Ellen Bond” was neither dim-witted, illiterate, nor a slave.
+In reality, she was a free, well-educated African American woman by the name of Mary Elizabeth Bowser.
 And she was a Union spy working right under Jefferson Davis’s nose.

 For months during the most crucial period of the Civil War, as General Ulysses S. Grant maneuvered to capture Richmond, the Confederate capital, Mary supplied critical military intelligence to the Union army.
 In recognition of her contributions to the Union war effort, she was inducted into the U.S. Army Military Intelligence Hall of Fame in 1995.